tomsWebConsulting/twcsl/Element/Header/Header Account Link Text Replace With First Name/README.md

 link text appear, even though you have been automatically signed out of the member account and need to click the link to sign in again.

-The code pulls in data from a url and parses it each time a page is loaded.

 ## Demo

 You can see a [demo of this effect here][6].